JoeyFitzpatrick/trunks.nvim/doc/roadmap_to_beta.md

 ## Features

+### Keymap discoverability
+This is a big one.
+Need to add keymaps to the UI so that they are more easily discoverable.
+Either at the top of the screen in the home UI, or at the bottom with virtual text.

 ### Display files in a tree
 In all UIs that display files, we currently display all files in a flat structure; each file takes up one line.
 It would be great to be able to display files in a tree instead.
 This should be config driven.
 This should be doable for most, if not all, UIs.
 The first one to tackle would be the status UI.